 By Jim Shi Posted June 8, 2011, 4:47 PM EDT

-Seeking to reflect and respect the organization’s next wave of design talent, technological innovations—including the incorporation of architectural video mapping—and a vibrant color scheme marked this year's Council of Fashion Designers of America Fashion Awards on Monday.
+NEW YORK Seeking to reflect and respect the organization’s next wave of design talent, technological innovations—including the incorporation of architectural video mapping—and a vibrant color scheme marked this year's Council of Fashion Designers of America Fashion Awards on Monday.
 In the process, the $10,000-a-seat black-tie affair, hosted by CNN’s Anderson Cooper (a change from last year’s no-host format) and attended by 700 guests, raised $1.3 million for the C.F.D.A.’s various programs.

 For the event (held once again at Alice Tully Hall), KCD’s team, led by president and partner Julie Mannion and vice president of production Jihye Song, worked alongside C.F.D.A. executive director Steven Kolb and event director Karen Peterson to coordinate the efforts of 10-year sponsor and decor partner Swarovski, graphic design components from Laird & Partners, and a set created by scenic designer Scott Pask.